ProtonMail/WebClients/README.md

 ### Development
 We are very open to bug reports via Issues as well as Pull Requests.
-To directly contact the lead developers you can email jason/andy/bart at protonmail dot ch.
+To directly contact the lead developers you can email jason at protonmail dot ch.

 ## License